LLNL/sundials/doc/shared/sunmatrix/SUNMatrix_cuSparse.rst

 .. c:function:: int* SUNMatrix_cuSparse_IndexPointers(SUNMatrix A)

-   This function returns a pointer to the index pointer array for the sparse ``SUNMatrix``: for the CSR format this is an array of the locations of the first entry of each row in the ``data`` and ``indexvalues`` arrays, for the BCSR format this is an array of the locations of each row in the ``data`` and ``indexvalues`` arrays in the first block only.
+   This function returns a pointer to the index pointer array for the sparse ``SUNMatrix`` -- for the CSR format this is an array of the locations of the first entry of each row in the ``data`` and ``indexvalues`` arrays, for the BCSR format this is an array of the locations of each row in the ``data`` and ``indexvalues`` arrays in the first block only.